Skip to content

 .end method

-1. Next, create a lib directory in the unpacked APK folder, an architecture specific subdirectory, and move the libfrida-gadget.so file into it (example: /unpacked/lib/x86_64/libfrida-gadget.so).
+2. Next, create a lib directory in the root of the unpacked APK folder, an architecture specific subdirectory, and move the libfrida-gadget.so file into it (example: /unpacked/lib/x86/libfrida-gadget.so).

 apktool b -o frida-app.apk ./